Cherreads

 "Then go home early.
 Buy a gift.
 Make your wife smile.
 Trust me, it's worth more than any mission."

 Shikaku didn't argue.
-He bowed and practically sprinted away, already imagining the horrors waiting at home.
+He bowed and practically sprinted away, already imagining the horrors waiting at home, while understanding the hokage's intentions.

-Sarutobi, now alone, made a quick series of hand signs.
+Sarutobi, now alone, walked for a while until he reached Menma's resident.
+Standing there he made a few quick hand signs.
 An ANBU emerged from the shadows.

 "Status?"